Trixie18/Trixie18/README.md

 ### 🥜 Me in a nutshell

+🌱 I am currently a Data Scientist for First Gen Corporation, the leading renewable energy company in the Philippines.
 🌱 I studied Bachelor of Science in Mathematics from the Pamantasan ng Lungsod ng Maynila (University of the City of Manila) and graduated Magna Cum Laude. <br>
 🌱 I have an interest in data science and statistics.
 Additionally, my background in cryptography is proven by a published study of mine in the implementation of NTRUEncrypt to PhilSys ID data. <br>
 🌱 I do both mini and major projects during my free time, so check out my existing and upcoming projects both here in GitHub and in my DataCamp portfolio. <br>